Index

 - Children under the age of 16 cannot sell products without adult supervision.

-- In order to claim their weekly reserved spot, a seasonal vendor must be present by 7:30 a.m. unless previously arranged with the Market Manager.
+- In order to claim their weekly reserved spot, a seasonal vendor must be present by 7:30 a.m. unless previously arranged.
 After 7:30 a.m., the space may be used by another vendor.

 Service Organizations